jonasengelmann/pydantic-cidoc-crm/README.md

     )
 )
 ```
-Will throw a validation error:
+Will throw a validation error (notice the typo):
 ```console
 pydantic.error_wrappers.ValidationError: 1 validation error for E53Place
 p1_is_identefied_by